What to Do When You Don’t Want to Be Touched

-Many of our marriage counseling, couples therapy, relationship coaching and sex therapy clients come in with one primary complaint: One partner simply does not want to be touched, and it's creating stress and pain in the relationship.
-(Not to mention creating issues around sexual intimacy).
+Many of our marriage counseling, couples therapy, relationship coaching, and sex therapy clients come in with one primary complaint: one partner simply does not want to be touched, and it’s creating stress and pain in the relationship, as well as creating issues around sexual intimacy.

 Touch is a highly important need of humanity.
 It is essential for our healthy emotional and physical development, and it is also the very first sense which we all develop.